fm4dd/security/readme.md

 * * *

 [check-console-defaults](check-console-defaults): One potentially fatal mistake is to connect the server's management console into an end-user reachable network, unconfigured and without further protection.
 It may sound incredible, but in a real-life case, several dozens of PRD servers turned out to be accessible that way.
-This script automates the large-scale identification of console ports running on vendor defaults.
+This Perl script automates the large-scale identification of console ports running on vendor defaults.

 <pre>D:\Code> check_console_defaults.pl 192.168.24 1 254
 ...